ettmetal/Replicator/README.md

 __Current Version:__ [0.2.0-alpha](../../releases/tag/v0.2.0-alpha), known to work with Unity 2018.3

+The Project's Roadmap is relativley well covered by its [GitHub Milestones](../../milestones), which group together issues to give an overview of upcoming changes.

 ## Getting Started

 Replicator makes it simple to rework existing code to use object pooling.
 Set up a pool, swap `Instantiate` calls to `Spawn` and `Destroy` calls to `Recycle`, then grab a cup of coffee or something.